OpenMDAO/OpenMDAO/openmdao/docs/features/model_visualization/n2_details.rst

       icon in the matrix shows whether the connection is between scalars, vectors, or groups.
 The color of the icon is based on the color associated with the variable of that type as shown in the System & Variables part of the legend.

-    * Finally, there is a section describing the colors for the items in the solver hierarchy on the right of the diagram.
-The colors indicate the type of solver, either linear or nonlinear, depending what is being displayed.
+    * The Solvers section shows the colors used for the different solvers on the right side of the N2.
+Either the Linear or Nonlinear solvers are shown depending on the state of the Toggle Solver Names button.